Insurance-based levy to fund Fire and Emergency New Zealand

 Levy rates will determine the amount of fire levy payable on insured property.
 For motor vehicles, a flat levy amount will apply.
 For other insured property, the levy will be a defined proportion of the insured value.
 Levy rates and exemptions from paying the levy will need to be set in regulations for the new levy to operate.

-Fire and Emergency recently led public consultation on the activities it intends to carry out, and the levy rates it proposes to meet its revenue needs for a three-year period from 1 July 2026.
+Fire and Emergency led public consultation on the activities it intends to carry out, and the levy rates it proposed to meet its revenue needs for a three-year period from 1 July 2026.
 The Cabinet paper related to levy rates consultation is available here: Approval to consult on levy rates for the Fire and Emergency levy [PDF].
 Public consultation on levy rates ended on 17 May 2024.

 The letter is available here: Letter to Fire and Emergency Chair from the Minister of Internal Affairs [PDF, 254KB]

-• New Zealand Defence Force property;
+- New Zealand Defence Force property;

-• mines and tunnelling operations;
+- mines and tunnelling operations;

-• reservoirs, dams, drains or channels;
+- reservoirs, dams, drains or channels;

-• offshore installations;
+- offshore installations;

-• cabling and pipelines on the sea floor, breakwaters, moles, and groynes;
+- cabling and pipelines on the sea floor, breakwaters, moles, and groynes;

-• art and collections held by cultural heritage bodies;
+- art and collections held by cultural heritage bodies;

-• ships that are registered internationally;
+- ships that are registered internationally;

-• aircraft that regularly fly international routes;
+- aircraft that fly international routes;

-• goods insured for import and export;
+- goods insured for import and export;

 Three classes of insurance contract will also be exempt from the levy:

-• insurance for war and terrorism risks, where the property is also insured under an all-risks policy;
+- insurance for war and terrorism risks, where the property is also insured under an all-risks policy;

-• deductible buydown insurance;
+- deductible buydown insurance;

-• insurance covering existing property as part of contracts works policy.
+- insurance covering existing property as part of contracts works policy.

 Reasons for exemptions to the new levy

 The reasons for exemptions are summarised below.
 These reasons align with the principles of the levy in section 80 of the Fire and Emergency New Zealand Act 2017.
-The Cabinet paper related to the exemptions decisions is available here: Proposals for exemptions to the Fire and Emergency levy [PDF, 1MB].
+The Cabinet paper related to the exemptions decisions from earlier this year is available here: Proposals for exemptions to the Fire and Emergency levy [PDF, 1MB].This Cabinet paper is to be read in light of the three further amendments subsequently made in September 2024, with the updated list of exemptions outlined above on this website.
 The Department’s Regulatory Impact Analysis that was an input into the Government’s decisions is available here: Regulatory Impact Statements and Assessments.

-1. Insurance policyholders that cannot benefit from Fire and Emergency services should not pay levy
+- Insurance policyholders that cannot benefit from Fire and Emergency services should not pay levy

 Some policyholders receive little or no benefit from Fire and Emergency services.
 For example, Fire and Emergency can respond to most New Zealand incidents but is unable to respond to property located at sea.
-Some organisations also have separate emergency responses that limit their reliance on Fire and Emergency.
+Some organisations also have separate emergency responses that limit their reliance on Fire and Emergency. - The levy should not be charged multiple times on the same property

 The exempted classes of insurance contract are often purchased for property already covered by standard fire cover contracts.
-Exempting the three classes of insurance contract ensures the levy is not charged twice on the same property.
+Exempting the three classes of insurance contract ensures the levy is not charged twice on the same property. - How the levy applies to property travelling in and out of New Zealand must be clear

 Exemption decisions clarify that international property that may be temporarily located within New Zealand’s borders (such as ships, aircraft or cargo) should not pay levy, even if its owners receive some benefit from Fire and Emergency while here.